gluster/redant/README.md

 one would have to go to the directory, `<base_log_dir>/functional/glusterd/test_sample_glusterd/`, which will inturn contain the log files specific to volume type.

+In addition to running TCs from within a suite, either performance or functional or even under a more granular level of component, one can select to run a specific TC also.
+To do this, one simply has to use the `-sp` flag while invoking redant and instead of the directory path provide the path of the TC.
+For example,
+`python3 core/redant_main.py core/parsing/config.yml -t tests/example/sample_component/test_sample.py -sp`